braintree/pg_ha_migrations/README.md

 We rename migration methods with prefixes to explicitly denote their safety level:

 - `safe_*`: These methods check for both application and database safety concerns, prefer concurrent operations where available, set low lock timeouts where appropriate, and decompose operations into multiple safe steps.
+- `unsafe_*`: Using these methods is a signal that the DDL operation is not necessarily safe for a running application.
+They include basic safety features like safe lock acquisition and dependent object checking, but otherwise dispatch directly to the native ActiveRecord migration method.
-- `unsafe_*`: These methods are generally a direct dispatch to the native ActiveRecord migration method.
+- `raw_*`: These methods are a direct dispatch to the native ActiveRecord migration method.

 Calling the original migration methods without a prefix will raise an error.

 The API is designed to be explicit yet remain flexible.
 There may be situations where invoking the `unsafe_*` method is preferred (or the only option available for definitionally unsafe operations).

-While `unsafe_*` methods were historically (through 1.0) pure wrappers for invoking the native ActiveRecord migration method, there is a class of problems that we can't handle easily without breaking that design rule a bit.
+While `unsafe_*` methods were historically (before 2.0) pure wrappers for invoking the native ActiveRecord migration method, there is a class of problems that we can't handle easily without breaking that design rule a bit.
 For example, dropping a column is unsafe from an application perspective, so we make the application safety concerns explicit by using an `unsafe_` prefix.
 Using `unsafe_remove_column` calls out the need to audit the application to confirm the migration won't break the application.
 Because there are no safe alternatives we don't define a `safe_remove_column` analogue.
 However there are still conditions we'd like to assert before dropping a column.
 For example, dropping an unused column that's used in one or more indexes may be safe from an application perspective, but the cascading drop of the index won't use a `CONCURRENT` operation to drop the dependent indexes and is therefore unsafe from a database perspective.

-When `unsafe_*` migration methods support checks of this type you can bypass the checks by passing an `:allow_dependent_objects` key in the method's `options` hash containing an array of dependent object types you'd like to allow.
-Until 2.0 none of these checks will run by default, but you can opt-in by setting `config.check_for_dependent_objects = true` [in your configuration initializer](#configuration).a
+For `unsafe_*` migration methods which support checks of this type you can bypass the checks by passing an `:allow_dependent_objects` key in the method's `options` hash containing an array of dependent object types you'd like to allow.
+These checks will run by default, but you can opt-out by setting `config.check_for_dependent_objects = false` [in your configuration initializer](#configuration).

 ### Migration Method Arguments

 We believe the `force: true` option to ActiveRecord's `create_table` method is always unsafe because it's not possible to denote exactly how the current state will change.
 Therefore we disallow using `force: true` even when calling `unsafe_create_table`.
-This option won't be enabled by default until 2.0, but you can opt-in by setting `config.allow_force_create_table = false` [in your configuration initializer](#configuration).
+This option is enabled by default, but you can opt-out by setting `config.allow_force_create_table = true` [in your configuration initializer](#configuration).

 ### Rollback